devoncarew/simple_lint_rules/wiki/How-the-issue-tracker-works.md

+# How the issue tracker works

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 The Dart SDK repo contains a large number of tools and libraries maintained by a variety of sub-teams.
 Having them all in one repo makes it easier to land sweeping changes across those components, but it comes at the expense of a big, unwieldy